 Holy Comforter is proud to also offer Masses in Latin in the Extraordinary Form three times each month.
 The Tridentine Rite Mass is the form of the Mass as established in 1962.
 Though widely believed to have been abrogated and suppressed by the institution of the Mass of Paul VI in 1970, today called the “Ordinary Form,” this was actually not the case.
 Pope Benedict XVI in his 2007 encyclical Summorum Pontificum made it clear that the Tridentine Rite was never abolished and can and should be celebrated wherever the people ask for it.

 Because the Tridentine Rite is more complicated than the Ordinary Form, we are always looking for potential acolytes, thurifers, crucifers and torchbearers who are interested helping us celebrate this form of the Mass.
 Per the specific rubrics of the Tridentine Rite, serving at this form of the Mass is open to boys and men.
 If you believe the Lord is calling you and/or your sons to serve at this Mass, please contact our Master of Ceremonies, Chris Braunger, or get touch with one of the older boys following Mass.

-The Extraordinary Form of the Mass is celebrated on the 1st, 2nd and 4th Sundays of each month at 1:30 pm.
+The Extraordinary Form of the Mass is celebrated at 1:30 pm on Sundays